 There’s also the danger of being pinched by a leprechaun!
 The tale goes that wearing green makes you invisible to these mischievous creatures and keeps you safe from their pinching.
 The tradition of pinching people who are not wearing green on St. Patrick’s Day originated in the U.S. It still continues this day!

-Looking for St. Patrick’s Day Gifts?
+St. Patrick’s Day Gifts

 Slán go fóill!